Make an irresistible impression with these luxury perfumes

 There are many ways in which you can make perfume last longer.
 Spray the fragrance on your pulse points, that is, heat-concentrated areas like the wrists, neck and behind the ears.
 This will diffuse the perfume and help it linger longer.
 Next, perfume tends to last longer on moisturised skin, so keep your skin hydrated.
 Some other ways to make a fragrance last longer are to spritz it right after a shower.

-Victoria’s Secret, Yves Saint Laurent, Hermès, Tom Ford, Versace, Gucci, Calvin Klein, Guess and Paco Rabanne are some brands that offer the most popular perfumes in Singapore.
+Victoria’s Secret, Yves Saint Laurent, Hermès, Tom Ford, Versace, Gucci, Calvin Klein, Guess and Paco Rabanne are some brands that offer the most popular perfumes in Malaysia.

 – Which perfume lasts the longest?